projectara/greybus-spec/source/hardware_model.rst

 """""""""

-The SUSPENDED Lifecycle State is a low-power state during which some internal state within the Module is maintained, and system power is still applied.
-No Greybus Protocol communication with the Module via that Interface Block is possible when the Interface is in the SUSPENDED state.
+The SUSPENDED Lifecycle State is a low-power state during which some internal state within the Interface is maintained, and system power is still applied.
+No Greybus Protocol communication with the Interface is possible when the Interface is in the SUSPENDED state.

 An Interface shall not alter its :ref:`manifest-description` while it is entering, in, or exiting the SUSPENDED state.

-SUSPENDED is the following group of Interface States:
+In the SUSPENDED Lifecycle State, the following Interface States are allowed as described in later sections:

 .. include:: lifecycle-states/suspended.txt